-Unfortunately, a college degree is no longer a guaranteed way to get a great job–and many future college students are wondering how to choose the perfect college degree program to ensure that they’re able to get the job of their dreams.
+Unfortunately, a college degree is no longer a guaranteed way to get a great job and many future college students are wondering how to choose the perfect college degree program to ensure that they’re able to make the best career move.

 1. Think Through Your College Choice

 There are plenty of things that might attract you to a great college.
 It’s great major offerings, fascinating classes, and an array of extracurricular activities are all great selling points.
 Before you choose a college, however, you should think through all of the factors that will impact your educational success.

 - Where is the school located?
 You’ll want to be able to get home easily and inexpensively.
 Some students may prefer to be in closer proximity to home than others.

 - Is the school in the middle of a city, where there’s a lot going on–including plenty of disruptive noises at all hours of the night?
 Is it located far outside a city, where you’ll have a long trip every time you need groceries?
 There are advantages and disadvantages to each choice, and you should think them through carefully.

 - How does the cost of tuition measure up?
 How will you be paying for your degree?
 You don’t want to end up in debt for years after graduation.

 - What is the school’s atmosphere like?
 Are you looking for a highly focused academic institution or a school where social activities are more common?

 Ideally, you should choose a school based on your specific needs, not on the school’s reputation alone.
 The school that works best for someone else might not necessarily be the one that works best for you.